javascript-tutorial/en.javascript.info/1-js/05-data-types/12-json/article.md

 `JSON.stringify` can be applied to primitives as well.

-Natively supported JSON types are:
+JSON supports following data types:

 - Objects `{ ... }`
 - Arrays `[ ... ]`